Scorpinaus/ComfyUI-DiffusersLoader/README.md

 Select the name of the diffusers checkpoint folder from the dropdown list and connect the nodes.

-Take note for SD3:
+Take note for SD3, AuraFlow and Flux:
-- You have the option for the T5 encoder (text_encoder_3) to select either part_1, part_2, or all (both).
-- Selecting all will create a combined T5 encoder in the same folder named combined_text_encoder.safetensors for the first use.
+- The first run through will be slightly slower due to creation of a combined_safetensors.safetensors

 ## Limitations & Future Improvements
 Add support for other compatible diffusers format checkpoints